garyfleming/product-engineering/estimates.md

 ^ I could then also look at value.
 Which of these are essential?
 Which are less useful?
 Remember the bit at the start about misunderstandings?
 No, because I cut it out.
 I knew there was other material here that mattered more.

 ---

-^ I can slice when I present too.
-I'm not an actor on stage, reading lines in the same way, over and over.
-If I'm running long, I can cut bits out as I go.

----

-## _I can slice when I present too.
-I'm not an actor on stage, reading lines in the same way, over and over.
-If I'm running long, I can cut bits out as I go._
-## Me, just now

-^ I can also choose whimsy.

----

 # Slicing Your Work